Valerolaparra/NLPD/README.md

 **TLDR:**

-· If you only need to evaluate it, use 'NLPdist_RGB'
+· If you only need to evaluate it in regular images, use 'NLPdist_RGB'.

+· If you need to evaluate it using calibrated images (in cd/m2), use 'NLPdist_lum'.

 · If you need to optimize it, use the the Tensorflow or the PyTorch versions.